nabilaadou/webServ/www/static/assets/README.md

 # react-components-training

-A simple page built with HTML, CSS, & JS.
+A simple page built with HTML, CSS, & Js->

 ## Todo:
 [] Clone the project